 To your sandwiches, add some roasted vegetables, like eggplant, roasted pumpkin, roasted butternut squash, or fennel.
 Add shredded vegan mozzarella or cheddar cheese to the oven until the cheese melts, and enjoy!

-Add a layer of the hummus, followed by tomatoes, crumbled tortilla chips, jalapeño sauce, and black beans.
-Add some vegan cheddar cheese, then roll, lightly toast it on a skillet, on both sides, and enjoy.
+Add a layer of hummus, followed by tomatoes, crumbled tortilla chips, jalapeño sauce, and black beans.
+Add some vegan cheddar cheese, then roll, lightly toast it on a skillet on both sides and enjoy.